nimavisker1360/Forex_Resignal/README.md

 ## Getting Started

+First, get your API key for NewsAPI:

+1. Sign up for a free API key at [NewsAPI.org](https://newsapi.org)
+2. Copy your API key
+3. Create a `.env.local` file in the root directory (or rename the existing `.env.local.example`)
+4. Add your API key: `NEWS_API_KEY=your_key_here`

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev